Leading from the Heart (part 2)

 October 17 / 7:00 PM - October 19 / 6:00 PM

-The Path of the Virtuous Leader is a three-part program that focuses on restoring the human element to our organizational systems based upon the wisdom of the I Ching.
+Leading from the Heart is a three-part program that focuses on restoring the human element to our organizational systems based upon the wisdom of the I Ching.

 Part 1 in March explored three qualities of a virtuous leader: primary knowing; abiding in uncertainty; and seeing organizational ecology.